Skip to main content

 • This breadth requirement may be completed with any course offered by the Faculties of Arts, Human and Social Sciences, Liberal Arts, Music, Education (EM), the Lazaridis School of Business and Economics and the Martin Luther University College.
 Some ideas are included at the end of this resource.

 • The discipline codes chart provides the home faculty for all courses.
-For reference, Faculty of Science course codes include AS, BI, CH, CP, DATA, ENVX, ES, GESC, GG, GL, HE, HN, KP, MA, PC, PS, SC, ST, WASC.
+For reference, Faculty of Science course codes include AS, BI, CH, CLIM, CP, DATA, ES, GESC, GG, GL, HE, HN, KP, MA, PC, PS, SC, ST, WASC.

 • Note that this requirement can be completed with courses offered at any level (1XX-4XX).